DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

 ---
 ### <a name="tensorflow-for-android" />TensorFlow for Android

+For iOS review [this blog](https://machinethink.net/blog/) of Matthijs Hollemans.

-[TensorFlow Lite guide](https://www.tensorflow.org/lite/guide) - this is your starting point.
+[TensorFlow Lite guide](https://www.tensorflow.org/lite/guide) — this is your starting point.

 Video course [Introduction to TensorFlow Lite](https://www.udacity.com/course/intro-to-tensorflow-lite--ud190).